jamesdcheney0/continuing-education/README.md

 # 1000 Hours
 The world at large says it takes 10,000 hours to master a skill.
 I am not aiming to do that here.
 This is to use my time more effectively by setting clear goals and accurately tracking training time.

+There are 412 workdays between 1/30/2023 and 9/20/2024 (projected three years at current company), excluding weekends & holidays.
+That requires and average of 2.43 hours or 145 minutes a day of study to meet the goal and doesn't account for the nearly 20 days of PTO per year I'm able to take.

+Worth considering: Budgeting <=$50/mo for development costs in AWS, so I'm not afraid to actually go through the examples

 ## The goals
 Develop the following skills for approximately 1000 hours